WHAT YOU’RE ABOUT TO READ ISN’T YOUR AVERAGE BIO.

 Two months into my six-month treatment with chemo, my mother – my everything – passed away from Leukemia, just two floors down from my infusion room.

-I quickly realized that I could let this make me a victim, or, I could take charge of my life.
+I knew that I could let this make me a victim, or, I could take charge of my life and take care of my own health and happiness.

 I CHOSE TO TAKE CHARGE.